Azure/azure-sdk-for-python/sdk/identity/azure-identity-broker/README.md

 This package extends the [Azure Identity][azure_identity] library by providing supplemental credentials for authenticating via an authentication broker.

 An authentication broker is an application that runs on a user’s machine that manages the authentication handshakes and token maintenance for connected accounts.
-Currently, only the Windows authentication broker, Web Account Manager (WAM), is supported.
+Currently, only the following brokers are supported:
+- Web Account Manager (WAM) on Windows
+- Company Portal on macOS

 [Source code][source_code] | [Package (PyPI)][azure_identity_broker] | [API reference documentation][ref_docs] | [Microsoft Entra ID documentation][entra_id]